heat-js/monorepo/packages/cognito/README.md

 # @heat/cognito [![NPM Version](https://img.shields.io/npm/v/@heat/cognito.svg)](https://www.npmjs.com/package/@heat/cognito)

-Lightweight AWS Cognito client for the browser.
-Uses the native web crypto & BigInt features in the browser & designed the API to be tree shakable to keep the package as small as possible.
+Super lightweight AWS Cognito client for both the browser & nodejs.
+Uses the native web crypto & BigInt features in the browser & we designed the API to be tree shakable to keep the package as small as possible.

 _GZip Size: ~12kB_

 __The code is still a bit buggy.__

 ## Known Issue's
 - The Cognito Login API will sometimes respond with a "incorrect username or password" error, even tho the username & password are correct.
+(Would love some help with fixing this bug.)

 ## Installation